-If you are prepared to join the crypto craze with all its promised volatility, buying Bitcoin, Ethereum, and other coins as a European is surprisingly easy.
-There are plenty of good Bitcoin and cryptocurrency exchanges available in Europe, but why not look abroad to get the best possible deal?
+If you are ready to join the crypto craze, with all its promised volatility, buying bitcoin, ether and other cryptocurrencies as a European is surprisingly easy.
+There are plenty of good bitcoin and cryptocurrency exchanges in Europe, but why not look abroad to get the best possible deal?
+Below you’ll find the best crypto exchanges available in Europe, offering secure transactions and low fees.
+These exchanges accept euro deposits via SEPA or credit/debit cards, making it easy to get started quickly.

 Best crypto exchanges and platforms available in Europe